-Matt’s work is born from gathering the detritus we discard on a daily basis and giving it a second life by reassembling the pieces and presenting them in a new context as commentary about the marketing, advertising and consuming that occurs every day in our society.
+Matt’s work is born from gathering the detritus we discard on a daily basis and giving it a second life by reassembling the pieces and presenting them in a new context using the the marketing, solo ads advertising and consuming that occurs every day in our society.

 Matt’s work raises the environmental concerns about how our society decides what is waste and how we dispose of it.
 The discarded materials are all culled from city streets and repurposed by way of a very personal intervention.
 Matt’s work comments on consumerism and capitalism and how paper is used in the presentation of “articles for sale,” usually in colorful packaging to make them more enticing.
 Through marketing sellers and advertisers sell products to us by making them attractive through festive packaging.
 The recasting of the messaging and colors into a new vessel suggests a second life, a fresh offering, one that says something more authentic and rather than the hawking of a product.
 This small human assembly of scraps calls into question the whole notion of selling things and competing to make them look pretty for a profit.
 It poses the question of whether the wrapping is itself as beautiful as anything it contains.